 Backend Workflows in Bubble is the workhorse of your app.
 Whenever you need to work on big amounts of data or schedule workflows to run in the future or even repeatedly, you’ll need the Schedule API Workflow action.
 The name of it makes it sound pretty complicated, but it’s actually easy stuff.

-To understand Bubble API Workflows, we first have to understand the back-end in general.
+To understand Bubble Backend Workflows, we first have to understand the backend in general.

 If you’re a new Bubble developer, it’s likely that most of your focus is on the user interface and functionality of your app.
 When a user clicks the save button in a form, something ought to happen, right?

 So using the workflow editor, you set up an action to trigger when that button is clicked, and at some point in the past, you probably felt that tingling sensation of power when you discovered that you could write to a database and display the changes on the screen.
 Just like that.
 Holy shit.